This Is How Thermoelectric Coolers Works

 Leads to the modules are attached to pads on the hot-side ceramic.
 If the module is sealed you can determine the hot-side without applying power.
 With the module on a flat surface, point the leads toward you with the positive lead, usually in red wire insulation, on the right.
 The bottom surface will be the hot-side.

 Material researchers are investigating the use of other materials to improve the efficiency of thermoelectric modules but Bismuth Telluride remains the most economical material for cooling modules used in ambient temperature applications.
 However, at low temperature (around minus 110 degrees Celsius) this material stops becoming a semiconductor and performance is severely diminished.
-Typically, the highest temperature that modules can operate is the melting point of the solder inside, usually + 150 or 200 °C (302 or 392 °F).
+Typically, the highest temperature that modules can operate is about 30 °C below the melting point of the solder inside, usually + 150 or 200 °C (302 or 392 °F).

 Some Bismuth Telluride based modules for power generation applications are fabricated with high melting temperature solder or without solder entirely.
 Some of these may be used at temperatures up to +400 °C.